Itel S23: Display

 The front of the Itel S23 is equipped by a 6.6-inch IPS LCD display and AMOLED, 500 nits for the S23+.
-The design incorporates a waterdrop notch that houses the front-facing camera, ensuring that the overall aesthetics remain clean.
-With a 90Hz refresh rate, the display offers smooth transitions and responsive touch interactions, enhancing the user experience without compromising on visual clarity.
+The design incorporates a waterdrop notch that houses the front-facing camera.
+With a 90Hz refresh rate, the display offers smooth transitions and responsive touch interactions.

 The Itel S23+ comes with the Corning Gorilla Glass 5 protection.
+The device was distinctive for its Dynamic Bar at the top of the display, which uses their own version of Apple's Dynamic Island.

 Camera

-A circular camera module is prominently featured on the rear, housing a 50 MP with f/1.6 aperture primary camera along with an LED flash.
-This module is complemented by an additional decorative element that reinforces the overall design.
+A circular camera module is on the rear, housing a 50 MP with f/1.6 aperture primary camera along with an LED flash.
+This module is complemented by an additional decorative element.
 On the front is a selfie camera with a MP of 8.

 The Itel S23+ features a dual-camera module on the rear, consisting of the same 50 MP primary sensor with the same aperture and autofocus capabilities, alongside a 0.08 MP auxiliary lens.
 On the front is a selfie camera with an upgrade of 32 MP.

 Battery

-Both smartphones powered by a 5000 mAh lithium‑polymer battery that ensures extended usage throughout the day.
-Charging is facilitated via a USB Type‑C port supporting 10W (18W for S23+) wired charging, which is typical for entry‑level devices in its segment.
+Both smartphones powered by a 5000 mAh lithium‑polymer battery.
+Charging is facilitated via a USB Type‑C port supporting 10W (18W for S23+) wired charging.